Note: the programme and pre-proceedings are now available...

-The ABMUS2018 workshop on Agent-based modelling of urban systems will held on 14/15 July 2018 in Stockholm, Sweden.
+The ABMUS2018 workshop on Agent-based modelling of urban systems will held on the 15th of July 2018 in Stockholm, Sweden.
 The workshop is part of the Federated AI Meeting (FAIM2018), which includes the AAMAS2018 conference and IJCAI-ECAI (International Joint Conference on Artificial Intelligence and the European Conference on Artificial Intelligence).
 It is the follow-up of ABMUS2016 held in Singapore during AAMAS2016 on the 10th of May 2016 and ABMUS2017 held in Sao Paulo during AAMAS2017 on the 8th of May 2017.

 The central goal of this workshop is to bring together the community of researchers and practitioners who use agent-based models and multi-agent systems to understand and manage cities and urban infrastructure systems.
 Through the exchange of ideas and state-of-the-art within this area, we will pool together current thinking to discuss avenues of fruitful research and methodological challenges we face in building robust, realistic, and trusted models of urban systems.